 - High-rate real-time.
 Term used for GPS data and processing that produces a single-epoch position at a sample rate higher than the usual rate (for geodetic receivers) of 30 or 15 seconds.
-Actually, this is just the "high-rate" part; the "real-time" refers to having the data from a receiver telemetered to an analysis center so that these positions can be obtained immediately. - Hockey puck.
+Actually, this is just the "high-rate" part; the "real-time" referes to having the data from a receiver telemetered to an analysis center so that these positions can be obtained immediately. - Hockey puck.
 (More formally, a tribrach adaptor).
 Device for attaching an antenna to a tribrach; the antenna fits on a 5/8"×11 screw, and the puck is locked onto the tribrach mechanism. - ICRF International Celestial Reference Frame.
 A particular realization of the ICRS, chosen by defining celestial coordinates for particular objects. - ICRS International Celestial Reference System.
 The reference frame that defines "space" by taking axes whose directions are fixed relative to very distant celestial objects.
-This is presumed to be the frame for inertial space as well. - IERS International Earth Rotation Service: international body that combines data to produce Earth orientation parameters.
-Also responsible for the actual definitions of the ICRF and ITRF, and for standardizing some data-processing methods through the publication of the IERS Conventions.
-See http://www.iers.org/ - IGS International GNSS Service, where GNSS stands for Global Navigation Satellite System (you can see why they compressed the acronym).
-International body that coordinates the

-- collection, archiving, and distribution of GPS data and such products as ephemerides.
-Formerly the International GPS Service; the name change was made to cover GLONASS and other systems.
-See http://www.igs.org/ - Inertial space.
+This is presumed to be the frame for inertial space as well. - IERS International Earth Rotation Service, which combines data to produce Earth rotation parameters.
+Also responsible for the actual definitions of the ICRF and ITRF, and for standardizing some data-processing methods through the publication of the IERS Conventions. - IGS International GNSS Service, where GNSS stands for Global Navigation Satellite System (you can see why they compressed the acronym).
+International body that coordinates the collection, archiving, and distribution of GPS data and such products as ephemerides.
+Formerly the International GPS Service, the name change being made to cover GLONASS and other systems.
+See http://igscb.jpl.nasa.gov/ - Inertial space.
 Space in which bodies move in accordance with Newton's laws (as modified by relativity theory).
-This is presumed (on good evidence) to match a reference frame with axis directions that are fixed relative to very distant celestial objects. - Ionosphere.
-Part of the atmosphere from about 70 to 500 km elevation, consisting of charged particles, which causes a frequency-dependent propagation delay of the GPS signals. - ITRF International Terrestrial Reference Frame.
-A realization of the ITRS, defined by choosing Cartesian coordinates and velocities for particular locations at which space-geodetic observations are made.
-Different realizations are related through transformations; at this time, the realizations have been ITRF89, ITRF90, ITRF91, ITRF92, ITRF93, ITRF94, ITRF95, ITRF96, ITRF97, ITRF2000, ITRF2005, ITRF2008, and ITRF 2014. - ITRS International Terrestrial Reference System.
-The reference frame that defines "Earth-fixed" by taking axes whose directions are fixed (on average) relative to the Earth, with no net rotation. - JD (Julian date).
-Time reckoning system, used by some GPS processing software, that is based on a year count introduced by Joseph Scaliger in 1583.
-The Julian date is the count of days from 1 January, -4712 (4713 BCE) in the Julian proleptic calendar, this year being the most recent one in which the cycles of the indiction, the Golden Number, and the Julian-calendar solar cycle all coincided not that you need to know what these are.
-The Julian date changes at noon UTC; so, for example, UTC noon on 19 January 2018 would be JD 2458137.500.
+This is presumed (with good evidence) to match a reference frame with axis directions that are fixed relative to very distant celestial objects. - Ionosphere.
+Part of the atmosphere from about 70 to 500 km elevation, consisting of charged particles, which causes a frequency-dependent propagation delay of the GPS signals. - ITRF International Terrestrial Reference Frame: a realization of the ITRS, defined by choosing Cartesian coordinates and velocities for particular locations at which space-geodetic observations are made.
+Different realizations are related through transformations; at this time, the realizations have been ITRF89, ITRF90, ITRF91, ITRF92, ITRF93, ITRF94, ITRF95, ITRF96, ITRF96, ITRF97, ITRF2000, ITRF2005, and ITRF2008. - ITRS International Terrestrial Reference System.
+The reference frame that defines "Earth-fixed" by taking axes whose directions are fixed (on average) relative to the Earth, with no net rotation.

+JD (Julian date).
+Time reckoning system, used by some GPS processing software, that counts days from 1 January, -4712 (4713 BCE) (in the Julian proleptic calendar), this year being the most recent one in which the cycles of the indiction, the Golden Number, and the Julian-calendar solar cycle all coincided - not that you need to know what these are.
+The Julian date changes at noon UTC; so, for example, the beginning of 24 February 2012 would be JD 2455981.5.

 Kinematic.
-Applied to GPS measurements if the antenna is moves during the measurement.
+Applied to GPS measurements if the antenna moves relative to the Earth.